Fraxinus001/OOYellowProject/README.md

 # OOYellowProject

-## The project is to create a National ID System using Object-Oriented Programming in Python Programming Language. ##
+## The project is to create a ID Centralization System using Object-Oriented Programming in Python Programming Language. ##

 https://trello.com/b/L9hJSpaU/oo1lxyellow